-Applicants can contact the complaints service with complaints about the Community Grants Hub's service(s) or the selection process.
+Applicants can contact the complaints service with complaints about the Community Grants Hub's service/s or the selection process.

 Details of what makes an eligible complaint can be provided by asking the Community Grants Hub.
-Applicants can use the online complaints form on the Department of Social Services (DSS) website, or contact the DSS Complaints line.
+Applicants can use the online complaints form on the Department of Social Services website, or contact the Department of Social Services' Complaints line.